GE Appliances Induction Cooking Products

 Magnetic Cookware Required for Induction Heating

 For induction heat to occur, the bottom of the pan must be made of some iron, making the pan magnetic.
-You can perform a simple test to see if your on will work with an induction cooktop.
+You can perform a simple test to see if your pan will work with an induction cooktop.

 If a magnet sticks to the bottom, the pan will work on an induction cooktop.
 When the magnetic pan is placed on the cooking surface, the iron molecules in the pan begin to vibrate 20,000-50,000 times per second.
 It is the friction between those molecules that creates heat.
 All of the heat is contained in the bottom of the pan; this is why the surface remains cool while your cookware stays hot.

 Boil a quart of water in just 101 seconds with the induction cooktop high wattage burner, as you control heating for even and precise control at all temperatures.

-Induction cooking only heats the area that comes into contact with your iron induction cookware.
-The induction cooktop surface not covered by cookware remains cool to the touch.
+Induction cooking only heats the area in direct contact with iron-containing cookware.
+This means that the induction cooktop surface not covered by cookware remains cool to the touch.

 Cooking With Induction

 So what benefits will you notice when you start cooking with induction?

 - Magnetic Pans Required Induction cooking offers energy efficiency by reducing wasted heat when compared to radiant and gas cooktops.
 GE testing shows our induction elements deliver 84% of the total energy consumed to the food, compared to 73% for electric cooktops and 38% for gas burners.